IBS2101 – Ibsen's works: History, Text, Performance

-The exam is a folder consisting of two written texts.
-Both texts are to be

-  submitted by given deadlines.
-Students will receive feedback on the first text

-  of the folder during the semester.
-The text can be reworked until final
+The exam is a portfolio consisting of two written texts.
+Both texts are to be submitted by given deadlines.
+Students will receive feedback on the first text of the portfolio during the semester.
+The text can be reworked until final submission.

-  submission.

-  The lecturer will give the details about the submissions at the beginning of the
+The lecturer will give the details about the submissions at the beginning of the semester.

-  semester.

 You can access the detailed course syllabus through Canvas with your UiO username and password.
 Make sure to check your Canvas page regularly for weekly announcements, required readings, pre-recorded videos, screenings, etc.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

 Special examination arrangements

 Application form, deadline and requirements for special examination arrangements.